-On September 23, 2014 Governor Cuomo officially broke ground on the site.
+On September 23, 2014, ground was officially broke on the site.
 Construction of the structural steel frame of the 1.2 million square foot GigaFactory began in February 2015.

-In November of 2013, Governor Cuomo announced the Buffalo High-Tech Manufacturing Innovation Hub at RiverBend.
-What was initially a $225 million Buffalo Billion investment, the largest single State investment in Western New York, creating an estimated 850 new jobs and leveraging $1.5 billion in private investment, was updated by the Governor on September 23, 2014 with the announcement that the state will invest $500 million ($350 million in capital and $150 million in tax credits) through the Buffalo Billion and $250 million in other state resources, helping to create thousands of jobs in Buffalo and New York State.
+In November of 2013, New York State announced RiverBend.
+What was initially a $225 million Buffalo Billion investment, the largest single State investment in Western New York, creating an estimated 850 new jobs and leveraging $1.5 billion in private investment, was updated by former Governor Cuomo on September 23, 2014 with the announcement that the state will invest $500 million ($350 million in capital and $150 million in tax credits) through the Buffalo Billion and $250 million in other state resources, helping to create thousands of jobs in Buffalo and New York State.
 The facility is the largest of its kind in the Western Hemisphere with more than 1 gigawatt of annual solar capacity when it reaches full production.